How to get a BSN

 For internationals who will be resident for more than four months, the following methods are available:

-Alternatively, upon arrival in the Netherlands, simply register with the municipality in which you will be resident (such as the district office at Amsterdam City Hall (if you will be living in the city of Amsterdam).
-Upon completing registration for the first time, you will be assigned a CSN, which will be mailed to your home address following the appointment.
+Alternatively, upon arrival in the Netherlands, simply register with the municipality in which you will be resident (such as the district office at Amsterdam City Hall if you are going to live in the city of Amsterdam).
+Upon completing registration for the first time, you will be assigned a BSN, which will be mailed to your home address following the appointment.

 Whether choosing to register via IN Amsterdam or your local municipality, it is required to make an appointment to complete the registration.

-There are no costs involved with registering and receiving a CSN via your local municipality.
+There are no costs involved with registering and receiving a BSN via your local municipality.
 However, highly skilled migrants or EU citizens choosing IN Amsterdam are required to pay the appropriate service fees.

-You will find more information about the CSN on www.government.nl.
-You can also call the City of Amsterdam's information helpline on 14 020 or +31 (0)20 624 1111 (if calling from abroad).
+You can find more information about the BSN on www.government.nl.
+You can also call the City of Amsterdam’s information helpline on 14 020 or +31 20 624 1111 (if calling from abroad).

-The CSN is issued by a District Council office when a birth is registered with the Department of Civil Affairs.
-Children born in the Netherlands will immediately receive a CSN.
+The BSN is issued by a District Council office when a birth is registered with the Department of Civil Affairs.
+Children born in the Netherlands will immediately receive a BSN.

 If you require further information, call the city information number 14 020 (Monday to Friday, 8:00 to 18:00).